HaHaWTH/HybridFix/README.md

 ## Commands

-- `/hybridfix dumpitem` - Show details of the item in hand.
+- `/hybridfix dumpitem` - Show details of the item holding in the hand.
+- `/hybridfix dumpentity` - Show details of the entity targeted.
+- `/hybridfix dumpblock` - Show details of the block targeted.
 - `/hybridfix version` - Show version info.
 - `/hybridfix eraseentity` - Forcibly remove targeted entity.
+- `/mods` - Like `/plugins`, show all loaded mods.

 ## Permissions

 - `hybridfix.command.use` - Allow to access `/hybridfix` command.
 - `hybridfix.command.eraseentity.use` - Allow to access `/hybridfix eraseentity` command.
+- `hybridfix.command.mods.use` - Allow to access `/mods` command.

 **Note**: Commands and permissions are registered on Bukkit side, that means you can manage permissions with Bukkit permission plugins like LuckPerms.